-Therefore, to get a blue roan the horse must carry the dominant black gene “E” for the base color and the
+Therefore, to get a blue roan, the horse must carry the dominant black gene “E” for the base color and the roan gene “Rn”.

-- If a blue roan has a cut or scrape which scars then the hair will grow back black over it without any white hairs, therefore creating a black mark in their roan coloring.
-This is a contrast to most other colors which would usually scar with white hairs.
+If a blue roan has a cut or scrape that scars, then the hair will grow back black over it without any white hairs, therefore creating a black mark in their roan coloring.
+This is a contrast to most other colors, which would usually be scarred with white hairs.

-- Blue roan horses are often mistaken as grey by people unfamiliar with the coloring.
+Blue roan horses are often mistaken for grey by people unfamiliar with the coloring.

-- The roan gene does not exist in Arabian horses so you will never get a true blue roan Arab, or any Arabian horse which is a true roan for that matter.
-However, the Rabicano coloring is present in Arabs and as such they are often mistaken for roan Arab horses.
+The roan gene does not exist in Arabian horses, so you will never get a true blue roan Arab, or any Arabian horse that is a true roan for that matter.
+However, the Rabicano coloring is present in Arabs, and as such, they are often mistaken for roan Arab horses.